← BlogEU Careers

 Pension

-After 10 years of service, you are entitled to an EU pension.
-The pension rate is 1.8% of final basic salary per year of service, up to a maximum of 70%.
+After 10 years of service (vesting period), you are entitled to an EU pension.
+The accrual rate is 1.8% of final basic salary per year of service (Staff Regulations, Annex VIII), up to a maximum of 70%.
+Retirement age is 66.

 A full career (38+ years) means a pension of 70% of your final salary — potentially over €10,000/month.